 We spoke very openly about her illness, so I was able to reassure her that although I knew she was muddled, I was taking care of everything.
 She accepted that and thanked me for looking after her.

 We did have some help from care workers.
 We’d always ask which one was coming, so that I could remind my mother about them because then she would accept them.
 But they didn’t always tell us and then mother would refuse to let them help and it would become the most horrendous day.

 It was exhausting.
 I realise now that in the last couple of years of caring for my mother, I was stressed out.
 I would stay up stupidly late just to have some time to myself, and I regularly woke at 4am just from anxiety for my mother.
 I think stress triggered illness in me.
 As well as the sheer physical work of looking after someone who can no longer manage to wash and dress themselves, there is the emotionally dramatic change of role as the younger person turns into the parent, and the parent becomes the child.

 My mother said to me more than once, ‘When I die, you’ll get your life back’ and it upset me at the time, but she was right.
 It was quite hard allowing myself to take my life back, clearing out the family home, making contact with friends and taking part in the community again.

 Now my aunt has been diagnosed with Alzheimer’s.
 The main problem is her short-term memory.
-She needs support with things like doctor’s visits, medication and paperwork.
-She lives very near to me so it’s very easy to pop in to check she is OK.
-She’s not difficult: she’s funny, jolly and great company.
+She needs support with things such as her doctor’s visits, medication and paperwork.
+She lives near to me so it’s very easy to pop in to check she is OK.
+She’s not difficult - she’s funny, jolly and great company.